 A broken blood vessel in the eye is known as a sub-conjunctival haemorrhage.
-It can look pretty horrific (as in the above image), but will not cause any damage to your eyesight and is purely cosmetically unpleasant.
+It can look pretty horrific (as in the above image), but it will not cause any damage to your eyesight.
+It is, however, cosmetically unpleasant.

-Normally, the first thing you will notice is an unsightly red patch over part, or all of the white, of your eye.
-Most of the time they will appear with no apparent cause (although, they can be triggered by trauma to the eye amongst other things I shall cover within this article).
+Normally, the first thing you will notice is an unsightly red patch over part, or all, of the white of your eye.
+Most of the time they will appear with no apparent cause (although, they can be triggered by trauma to the eye amongst other things that I shall cover below).
 More often than not, you will not feel any pain or sensation when you have experienced a sub-conjunctival haemorrhage, although occasionally you might feel a slight stinging or irritation.

 The leaked blood is held in place by the conjunctiva, (a thin membrane that covers the surface of your eye).
 The conjunctiva does not cover the iris of the eye though, so it is impossible for the leaked blood to interfere with your vision.

-If your sub-conjunctival haemorrhage has been caused by trauma to the eye, such as a punch, a squash ball etc., then you should seek the advice of your doctor in case any other damage has been caused.
+If your sub-conjunctival haemorrhage has been caused by trauma to the eye, such as a punch, a tennis ball, squash ball, etc., you should immediately seek the advice of your doctor in case any other damage has been caused.

 Other causes for a sub-conjunctival haemorrhage include high blood pressure, constipation, stress, coughing or sneezing excessively, and on rare occasions, they can be associated with blood clotting problems in people taking aspirin, anticoagulents, or people who already have a history of blood clotting disorders.